AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Upgrade or downgrade a cluster/Upgrade the configuration of a cluster.md

 -   Evaluate the specifications and storage capacity of your cluster.

-    For more information, see[Evaluate specifications and storage capacity]().
+    For more information, see [Evaluate specifications and storage capacity]().

 -   Make sure that the specifications of your cluster before and after the upgrade meet the requirements for Elastic Compute Service \(ECS\) instance type changes.